 Step One: Preparation & Starting out

 To generate Dunnsmouth, you drop a bunch of dice (1x d4; 1d8, 2x d12 and 10x d6) onto a piece of paper.
 I decided to use the cover of an old shoe box to make sure that the dice do not roll of.
 And there was my first problem: some of the dice landed off the paper.
 I thereby decided to move all of them a little more toward the center, after all this was meant to be a village.
-After that was finished I started to take pen, marked the outlines of the dice (roughly!) and noted the result inside of the outlines.
+After that was finished took a pencile, marked the outlines of the dice (roughly!) and noted the result inside each of them.

 Afterwards I made scan-copy of my scribbling and opened up Fractal Mapper 8.0 I bought this program a long, long time ago and I -still- find it awkward to handle.
-Especially labeling is not working out for and so I export every map I make with it to a JPG-file so I can use MS Paint to add the labels.
+Especially labeling is not working out for me and so I export every map I to a JPG-file so I can use MS Paint to add the labels.
 BUT the program has two features I find very useful: I can define a grid (hex or rectangular) and I can load a “background picture”.
-Thereby, I was able to load my scan so I could start using Fractal Mapper to place a few house-icons over the different place on the map where my dice-markings are and thereby create a better map.
+Thereby, I was able to load my scan so I could start using Fractal Mapper to place a few house-icons over the different place on the map where my dice-markings are, to create a better map.

 Step two: Working on the map and playing cards

-After that was done I remove the picture of my scribbling from the background and replaced it with background color I deemed to be a “swamp green”.
+Next I removed the picture of my scribbling from the background and replaced it with a background color I deemed to be a “swamp green”.
 All the while, I started to note details of the soon-to-be hamlet of Dunnsmouth into an electronic notepad AND to my scribbling.
 Why?
 Because the inhabitants of most of the homes are determined by drawing a random card from a deck of poker cards.
-Yep, there are more than 50 possible inhabitants and only 10 or 12 will be used in a given version of Dunnsmouth.
-The only “constants” are the Church, a guy called “Uncle Ivanovik, a dame called Magda… well, and two other oddities I will only reveal later, when I write a session report.
+Yep, there are more than 50 possible inhabitants and only 10 or 12 will by design be used in any given Dunnsmouth.
+The only “constants” are the Church, a guy called “Uncle Ivanovik”, a dame called Magda… well, and two other oddities I will reveal those later, when I write a session report.

-Anyway, after I sorted out all of the locations, who would be dwelling at which place, added a waterline (Dunnsmouth is located near the coast), found out there was an old Sawmill in Dunnsmouth (and nothing else but the Church), noted an “important sum number” (that was the result of all of the dice results) and the ..hmm… let´s call it the “Level” of…something (look, I told you it would be enigmatic!).
+Anyway, after I sorted out all of the locations and who would dwell at which place, added a waterline (Dunnsmouth is located near the coast), found out there was an old Sawmill in Dunnsmouth (and nothing else but the Church), I penned down an “important sum number” (that was the result of all of the dice results) and the ..hmm… let´s call it the “Level” of…something (look, I told you it would be enigmatic!).
 Anyway, for those of you who understand what I am rambling about (and for those who waited for the map), here is my 1st take on Dunnsmouth.

 [ Dunnsmouth; Level:3; Sum: 58 ]